dchenhe/dchenhe.github.io/index.md

   - Assisted in dealing with the daily affairs of teachers and students

 ## RESEARCH EXPERIENCE
-1.Offline Deployment of Task-oriented Dialogue System (Sep.
+1. Offline Deployment of Task-oriented Dialogue System (Sep.
 2021 -- Present)
 - Researcher
 - ICAIS Lab of Nanjing university
 - Work: